 I do operate a little mobile with either a Yaesu Ft2800M or FT817 with a simple magmount antenna.
 Was great in France (the last couple of years since having a full licence) talking to the locals on route from the ferry at Roscoff to our holiday locations, and also on trips to other parts of the UK .
 Getting a talk in to my airshow visits at Duxford from GB2IWM is excellent !
 And I was proud to be able to operate from the station there too on all my recent visits.
 Thanks to G8IDL pictured below, who provided very useful traffic avoidance information on this years visits!

-On 5 mhz band I have a simple but effective (it seems!) antenna system, originally for 80 metres and as a backup tx rx antenna.
+On these bands I have a simple but effective (it seems!) antenna system, originally for 80 metres and as a backup tx rx antenna.
 It consists of 124 feet of wire in an inverted L, with 3 x 1 metre earth rods and a very nice quality 9 to 1 unbalanced to unbalanced transformer from Balun Designs in the USA.
 50 ohm coax back to the MFJ tuner, and it works well on tx and rx.

 The antenna follows a suggestion from the transformer suppliers, so with the length taken from the cutting guide I have made a simple but effective antenna.
 Its is almost as good as my inverted V which I use on 40 metres with the same 100 watts of power.